Table of Contents

 Pros and Cons of Purchase Order Financing

-There are advantages and disadvantages to small business purchase order financing.
+As with all methods of funding a small business, there are advantages and disadvantages to purchase order finance.
 Here’s a look at how the pros and cons stack up.

 Pros